History and background . . .

 In 1965 the first four year bachelor training for Arts therapies with music therapy as differentiated field of study, started in Amersfoort (Middeloo), followed by Nijmegen in 1978 (Kopse Hof, now HAN), Baarn in 1981 (Jelburg) and Sittard in 1984 (now Heerlen, Hogeschool Zuyd).
 In 1994 the Conservatory of Enschede (ArtEZ) started the only bachelor Music therapy.
 In 1988 Jelburg and Middeloo were merged into de Hogeschool Utrecht (HU).
 Since 2010 Leeuwarden (Stenden Hogeschool) also has an accredited part-time bachelor training course for Arts therapies with music therapy as field of study.

-In 2014 there are five officially recognized BA training courses in the Netherlands.
+In 2016 there are six officially recognized BA training courses in the Netherlands and three MA programs.
 Music therapy is a four year fulltime or part-time training course, which includes practical training throughout the whole four years, and a one year internship during the third year.
-For music therapists there is only one (joint) MA training program, started in 2006, that specific focusses on research in arts therapies (Hogeschool Zuyd).
+For music therapists there is a joint MA training program, started in 2006, that specific focusses on research in arts therapies (Hogeschool Zuyd).
 Only bachelor certificated music therapists with two years working experience can apply for this MA program.
-Conservatory Enschede (ArtEZ) and Conservatory Rotterdam (Codarts) both have plans to start a Music Therapy Master program in the next two years.
+In September 2016 two new Professional Master Programs have started.
+Conservatory Enschede (ArtEZ) provides a one year full time Master after BA Music Therapy.
+Conservatory Rotterdam (Codarts) offers a three year part time Master of Arts Therapies - Music Therapy Master program, after a BA of music.

 The universities of professional education are: